nextmn/testbed/README.md

 > Please note that you need to have Linux headers installed on the host to be able to install the module
 > (for example, the package `linux-headers-amd64` on Debian if you are on an amd64 architecture).

+The following Debian's packages are required for `make graph` subcommands only:
+- `python3-matplotlib`
+- `tshark`

 ### Usage
 > [!IMPORTANT]